clemgoub/dnaPipeTE/README.md

 **T. Mason Linscott**.
 Thanks a lot!
 - :package: The container version has been made possible thanks to **Stéphane Delmotte** of the LBBE.
 	- The current version of dnaPipeTE is **v.1.4c "container"** and is available through Docker/Singularity (see [Installation](#installation)).
 Changelogs can be found [here](#changelog).<br>
 	- **From now on, only the container versions of dnaPipeTE will have support**.
 Thank you for your understanding!
+Container versions are stored on the [Docker Hub](https://hub.docker.com/repository/docker/clemgoub/dnapipete/general).
 	- The last non-container version of dnaPipeTE 1.3.1 is available [here](https://github.com/clemgoub/dnaPipeTE/tree/vers1.3).
 - :page_facing_up: You can read the [original publication in GBE](https://academic.oup.com/gbe/article/7/4/1192/533768)
 - :bar_chart: A companion repository [dnaPT_utils](https://github.com/clemgoub/dnaPT_utils) provides useful scripts for post-processing and to create customizable figures.
 It requires a UNIX environment with `bash`, `R` and `cd-hit`.
 It is not required for execution of dnaPipeTE.